-A site visit is a part of the accreditation process.
-Most site visits will be scheduled between September and April.

-- A completed Fellowship Program Description form must be submitted a minimum of 2 weeks before the scheduled visit.
+- A site visit is a part of the accreditation process.
+These may be either in-person or virtual or some combination of these. - A completed Fellowship Program Description form must be submitted a minimum of 2 weeks before the scheduled visit.
 Information needed to complete the form is included in the Program Requirements, Appendix A: Core curriculum requirements, and Appendix B: Goals and Objectives.
 If requested, a conference call will be arranged to answer questions as programs are preparing the fellowship program description form. - The site visit team will be made up of two persons, who will tour the facility and meet with the program director, faculty, department chair and trainees.
 A dinner meeting will be scheduled the night before the visit to orient the site visitor to the program.
 After the visit, site visitors will discuss the program's strengths and weaknesses, and compliance with accreditation standards.